TayKangSheng/TayKangSheng.github.io/_posts/2016-11-28-Binary-Search-Trees.md

 #### Constructors

 Constructors are the key method to initalise a class.
 As we have provided a Generic DataType for the BST class, we want to be able to make proper comparison for any DataType provided when using this BST class.
-Therefore we provide 2 ways of initialising this BST tree, one is without custom Comparator and the other with a customr Comparator.
+Therefore we provide 2 ways of initialising this BST tree, one is without custom Comparator and the other with a custom Comparator.

 {% highlight Java %}
 // Constructors